The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Bus

 If you are a budget traveler, public transportation is the best option.
-Bus leaves every half an hour from Vadodara Central Bus Station to Champaner.
+The bus leaves every half an hour from Vadodara Central Bus Station to Champaner.
 The ST (State Transport) Bus to Pavagadh takes about 1.5 hours.
-Many pilgrims come for Mahakalika Mata Temple.
+Many pilgrims come to the Mahakalika Mata Temple.
 Booking is not required.

 Get Around by Walk or Auto-Rickshaw

 Champaner is walkable to the major sites and the only village.
-Otherwise, an auto rickshaw is the only option, available for share or hire to Halol.
+Otherwise, an auto rickshaw is the only option available for sharing or hiring to Halol.

 Where to Eat?